Key Takeaways:

 1. Order Placement

-Pos software for restaurants allows customers to place orders via waiter or self-service.
+Pos software for restaurants allows customers to place orders via a waiter or self-service.
 The Restaurant POS software records order details that include items, quantities, order numbers, etc.

 2. Order Routing to Kitchen